-No 3 Licence Condition Legislative Reference Description Audit Priority 4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 in Appendix 2 and must, where necessary, substitute and estimate energy data under this Code applying, as a minimum, the prescribed rules and procedures set out in Appendix 3.
+No3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 necessary, substitute and estimate energy data under this Code applying, as a minimum, the prescribed rules and procedures set out in Appendix 3. estimation rules and procedures set out in Appendix 3.
+Procedures for validation, substitution and estimation are set out in the PPA that GPPL has agreed with its customer (Section 10.5 Electricity metering of the PPA).
+Installation of GPPL's metering pre-dates the requirements of the Code and it considers that it is non-compliant.
+This has been reported as a non-compliance in the Compliance Reports to the ERA since 2019/20.
+Recommendation 1/2022 GPPL to continue to report to the ERA, the non-compliance with obligations 319, 422, 425, 426, 434 and 447 due to the absence of a metrology procedure to demonstrate compliance with the Metering Code.
+There is no impact on the customer.
 423 Condition 4.1.1 Clause 5.22(2) The network operator must use check metering data, where available, to validate energy data provided that the check metering data has been appropriately adjusted for differences in metering installation accuracy in accordance with subclause 3.13.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 424 Condition 4.1.1 Clause 5.22(3) (Amended Feb.
-2022) If a check meter is not available or energy data cannot be recovered from the metering installation within the time required under this Code, or if clause 5.22(7) applies, then the network operator must prepare substitute values using a method contained in Appendix 3 (or in the case of a substitution under clause 5.22(7), a method contained in the metrology procedure) and agreed where necessary with the relevant Code participants.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 425 Condition 4.1.1 Clause 5.22(4) If a network operator detects a loss of energy data or incorrect energy data from a metering installation, it must notify each affected Code participant of the loss or error within 24 hours after detection.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+4 GPPL does not use check meters.
+SCADA is used to do the check metering and validate the energy data.
+Substitute values are estimated by GPPL where necessary.
+The requirements for substitute values are covered in the PPA between GPPL and its customer.
+NP 1 424 Condition 4.1.1 Clause 5.22(3) (Amended Feb.
+2022) If a check meter is not available or energy data cannot be recovered from the metering installation within the time required under this Code, or if clause 5.22(7) applies, then the network operator must prepare substitute values using a method contained in 4 GPPL does not use check meters.
+SCADA is used to do the check metering and validate the energy data.
+Substitute values are estimated by GPPL where necessary.
+The requirements for substitute values are covered in the PPA between GPPL and its customer.
+NP 1